 I love making Christmas ornaments for my own tree as well as for gifts!
 This sparkly snowflake ornament works up quickly and looks beautiful.

-If you want to make multiples, this snowflake ornament is a really budget friendly idea.
+If you want to make multiple ornaments at one time, this snowflake ornament is a really budget friendly idea.
 Great for your own tree, but also great to give to others.
-You have several gifts for neighbors, friends, church buddies, teachers, co-workers and even the mailman to come up with, right?
+You have several gifts for neighbors, friends, church buddies, teachers, co-workers, and even the mailman to come up with, right?

 Well, the more of these you make, the less expensive they are, and the glitter goes a long way.
 Here’s how to make this sparkly snowflake ornament.

 Glittery Snowflake Ornament

 Gather These Supplies

 - Snowflake Stencil – I’ve provided the artwork here

 - Spouncers or paintbrush